-The TPD DUI Enforcement officer were stationed near the 5200 block of North Armenia Avenue from 10 p.m. to 1 a.m.
-This last DUI checkpoint conducted in the City of Tampa was part fo the $191,000 Florida Department of Transportation grant.
+TPD also conducts checkpoints periodically.
+One of the last DUI checkpoints conducted by TPD occurred on late Friday, August 11, to early Saturday, August 12.
+The TPD DUI Enforcement officers were stationed near the 5200 block of North Armenia Avenue from 10 p.m. to 1 a.m.
+This last DUI checkpoint was conducted in the City of Tampa as part of the $191,000 Florida Department of Transportation grant.

 DUI enforcement officers should not engage in schemes to “set up” or entrap an individual and then make false allegations of DUI.
-Yet for eight months the Tampa Police Department attempted to ignore and make excuses for the conduct of Sgt.
+Yet for eight months, the Tampa Police Department attempted to ignore and make excuses for the conduct of Sgt.
 Ray Fernandez, a DUI squad supervisor, even though it quickly become apparent to the public that he committed serious acts of wrongdoing on several separate occasions.

-After months of ignoring the problem, Tampa Police Chief Jane Castor fired Fernandez for lack of truthfulness, misuse of authority and failure to meet the department’s standards of conduct, professional responsibility and philosophy of enforcement.
+After months of ignoring the problem, Tampa Police Chief Jane Castor fired Fernandez for lack of truthfulness, misuse of authority, and failure to meet the department’s standards of conduct, professional responsibility, and philosophy of enforcement.

 The scandal revolved around an arrest on January 23, 2013.
 That arrest involved the DUI arrest of Campbell, who was in the middle of a high-profile defamation trial between dueling radio disc jockeys “MJ” Todd Schnitt and Bubba the Love Sponge Clem.
-The DUI accusation was a set up by his opposing counsel who used their pretty paralegal and their connections with Sgt.
+The DUI accusation was set up by his opposing counsel, who used their pretty paralegal and their connections with Sgt.
 Ray Fernandez to target the attorney and set him up for a DUI arrest.

-In the aftermath of the scandal, TPD formed a six-member team, made up of a judge, a prosecutor, a state law enforcement official and three Tampa police officers.
+In the aftermath of the scandal, TPD formed a six-member team, made up of a judge, a prosecutor, a state law enforcement official, and three Tampa police officers.
 That team recommended nine changes to the existing TPD DUI enforcement policy, including video cameras in patrol cars of DUI squad supervisors, expansion of field sobriety tests, and requiring more detailed reports.

 The TPD DUI enforcement unit was also decentralized into four squads operating in each of the four districts.

 “Over the last week, Chief Castor has decentralized the DUI unit and assembled a team of trusted professionals from both inside and outside of the department to review Fernandez and McGinnis’ cases as well as random sampling of other DUI cases.
-These steps can assure the public that the Tampa Police Department handles DUI cases appropriately and that the department will continue to serve our community with the integrity and professionalism that it is recognized for.
+These steps can assure the public that the Tampa Police Department handles DUI cases appropriately and that the department will continue to serve our community with the integrity and professionalism it is recognized for.

 “The actions of any one individual should not reflect on the entire department.
 The fate of the officer involved in the incident will be determined at a later date, but the larger issue of how the DUI unit operates is being dealt with today.
 Rest assured that if the investigation proves incompetence or a gross violation of the officer involved, actions will be swift and appropriate.”